Streamlined quantum computing with macronode cluster states: GKP-qubit gate noise

+Reference~\cite{menicucci2014fault} employed canonical CV cluster states for ease of theoretical analysis, but these are not the type of cluster state that admit scalable generation.
+All large-scale cluster states demonstrated to date are based on macronodes~\cite{Yokoyama2013,Asavanant2019,Larsen2019,Yoshikawa2016}, which is why a macronode-based analysis is important.
 The first reported required squeezing values for macronode cluster states (built with beam splitters) were given in Larsen \emph{et al.}~\cite{Larsen2020noiseAnalysis}, which considered quantum computation protocols for a variety of macronode lattices, including the QRL.
-These protocols differ from ours in two significant ways: their single-mode Clifford gate implementations require two steps---four homodyne measurements---and used ancilla-assisted GKP error correction (Steane-type error correction~\cite{Steane1997}).
-The required squeezing was later improved by 2.8~dB in Larsen \emph{et~al.}~\cite{larsen2021architecture} by upgrading to teleportation-based error correction (Knill-type~\cite{Knill2005a}), yet the new protocol was still limited by the fact that it required two steps, one to perform the gate and another for GKP error correction.\footnote{That work did not report required squeezing values.
+These protocols differ from ours in two significant ways: their single-mode Clifford gate implementations require two steps---four homodyne measurements---and uses ancilla-assisted GKP error correction (Steane-type error correction~\cite{Steane1997}).
+The required squeezing was later improved by 2.8~dB in Larsen \emph{et~al.}~\cite{larsen2021architecture} by upgrading to teleportation-based error correction (Knill-type~\cite{Knill2005a}), yet the new protocol is still limited by the fact that it requires two steps, one to perform the gate and another for GKP error correction.\footnote{That work did not report required squeezing values.
 We have calculated them using the methods described here, including for the two-mode gate that arises from a different macronode teleportation gadget.} Our further improvement of $\sim$1.3~dB over that scheme results from combining Clifford gates and teleportation-based GKP error correction into a single teleportation step .
 Moreover, we have reduced GKP gate implementations to the minimum number of noisy ancilla states in the macronode gadgets (four qunaughts in the two-mode gadget), so further improvements are unlikely without devising new schemes for gates requiring fewer ancillae.